Wednesday 17 April 2024

 Table 1

-BMT/DADDIES (Buff, Machine, Tristan/ Chris, Darren, Paul, Lee) V Colts B (Harry, Colin, Gary)
+BMT/DADDIES (Buff, Machine, Tristan/ Chris, Darren, Paul, Lee) V Colts A Andy, Paul and Aaron

 Table 2